-1. xval(i), zval(i)...end List of xz-pairs [L].
+1. xval(i), zval(i)...end xz-coordinates [L] list.

-Listed xz-coordinate pairs are read until an End instruction is encountered.
-They should be given in order from the smallest to largest x-value.
+Listed xz-coordinate pairs should be given in order from the smallest to largest x-value.
 For each node in the 2-D grid, the x-coordinate of the node is used to determine its position in the list, and a z-coordinate is then interpolated from the neighbouring xz-pairs.